Tuomari-ua/jekyll_canyon_theme/_docs/gamemaster_rules/magic_items/decanter_of_endless_water.md

+---
+category: items
+layout: page
 name: Decanter of Endless Water
 type: item

-# Decanter of Endless Water
+title: Decanter of Endless Water
+---
 _Wondrous item, uncommon_

 This stoppered flask sloshes when shaken, as if it contains water.
 The decanter weighs 2 pounds.